 Ridesharing Insurance: Are You Covered?If you're a ridesharing passenger

-If you are a passenger who uses ridesharing companies in Oregon, your individual car insurance will not cover you in an accident.
-The state of Oregon recommends that before you call a ridesharing service, find out whether the company has a policy that will cover your expenses in the event of an injury.
+If you are a passenger who uses ridesharing companies in Oregon, the state recommends finding out whether the company has a policy that will cover your expenses in the event of an injury.
+After all, your individual car insurance may not cover you in an accident.
 The state also recommends talking with your insurance agent before using the service.

-If you drive for Uber, Lyft, Sidecar or another rideshare company, the state of Oregon recommends that you contact your insurance agent to make sure you’re covered in the event of an accident.
-Don’t rely on your personal car insurance to cover you in an accident: it probably won’t.
-These transportation networking companies (TNCs) may or may not have an insurance program that covers you and your passengers if you get in an accident.
-Some cities like Portland have enacted laws requiring TNCs to carry liability insurance for passengers and drivers, but there are no such state-wide laws.
-Also, even in Portland the TNC doesn’t have to cover collision insurance for the driver.
+If you drive for Uber, Lyft or another rideshare company, the state of Oregon recommends that you contact your insurance agent to make sure you're covered in the event of an accident.
+Don't rely on your personal car insurance to cover you in an accident: it probably won't.
+Also note - Portland has laws requiring TNCs to carry liability insurance for passengers and drivers with limits of $50,000/$100,000/$25,000 for injury per person/per incident/property damage.

 Car Accidents in Oregon: How to File a Claim